ewierschke/spel/README.md

 ## Building for Microsoft Azure

-Azure regions may not all support [Azure Managed Disks][26] and in turn managed VM images.
 Packer provides capabilities within the [Azure Resource Manager Builder][22] for creating either a VHD or Image.

-A source VHD URI or source Image Name and Resource Group is required from which to start the SPEL Azure build.
-Available Azure Marketplace CentOS Images do not currently contain or execute cloud-init, so a custom VHD or source image of your own, configured with cloud-init, is needed.
+A source VHD URI or source VM Image Name and Resource Group is required from which to start the SPEL Azure build.
+Available Azure Marketplace CentOS VM Images do not currently contain or execute cloud-init, so a custom VHD or source VM Image of your own, configured with cloud-init, is needed.
+Alternatively, the azure-custom-managed-image builder can be used to create a custom VM Image configured with cloud-init from a non-LVM based Azure Marketplace CentOS VM Image.

-The resultant SPEL VHD or Image will be configured to use the Azure Linux agent, [WALinuxAgent][27] per recommended [configurations][28].
+The resultant SPEL VHD or VM Image will be configured to use the Azure Linux agent, [WALinuxAgent][27] per recommended [configurations][28].
 Currently, the use of cloud-init exclusively does not enable execution/installation of [Azure VM Extensions][30].
-The below variables also disable FIPS mode in the resultant SPEL VHD or Image.
+The below variables also disable FIPS mode in the resultant SPEL VHD or VM Image.
 Currently the Azure Linux agent [does not support FIPS mode][29] when utilizing Azure VM Extensions.
-If no plans exist to utilize Azure VM Extensions on VMs provisioned from SPEL VHDs or Images, FIPS mode can be enabled, but the `waagent` configuration must also be modified accordingly.
+If no plans exist to utilize Azure VM Extensions on VMs provisioned from SPEL VHDs or VM Images, FIPS mode can be enabled, but the `waagent` configuration must also be modified accordingly.